Ibudilast: Pharmacology

 Ibudilast has bronchodilator, vasodilator and neuroprotective effects, and is mainly used in the treatment of asthma and stroke.
 It inhibits platelet aggregation, and may also be useful in the treatment of multiple sclerosis.

 Ibudilast crosses the blood–brain barrier and suppresses glial cell activation.
 This activity has been shown to make ibudilast useful in the treatment of neuropathic pain and it not only enhances analgesia produced by opioid drugs, but also reduces the development of tolerance.

 Pharmacodynamics

-Ibudilast is principally a PDE4 inhibitor but has also been shown to act as an antagonist at the toll-like receptor 4 (TLR4).
+Ibudilast is principally a PDE4 inhibitor, but it also has significant affinity for PDE3, PDE10A, PDE11.
+Ibudilast has also been shown to act as an antagonist at the toll-like receptor 4 (TLR4).
 This likely plays a large part in its effect, specifically its synergy with opioid drugs, its anti-inflammatory effect, and its own painkilling effect.
 It is unknown if the PDE4-inhibiting properties potentiate the effects of TLR4 inactivation and/or vice versa, despite that some of their effects are shared, such as inflammation reducing properties.
 TLR4 antagonists theoretically reverse the increase in pain and inflammation caused by most TLR4 agonists, which includes alcohol & many opiate or opioid drugs.